 Will is a young man and lives with Autism Spectrum Disorder which means that most of his life he has been faced with significant challenges.
 In order for Will to participate we have always had to create the opportunity, and for Will, he has always had to rise to the challenges.
 With Wills tenacity and resilience, his love of life and his passionate love of sport, especially cricket, we started Willo Industries.

 The idea was to teach Will skills through refurbishing cricket bats.

-He has held four exhibitions at the International Cricket Hall of Fame in Bowral, St Kilda Victoria, Kiama NSW, Bulli NSW and Perth in Western Australia and Warooka in the Southern Yorke Peninsula South Australia.
-He will soon host exhibitions in Rainbow Central Victoria, Robertson NSW and the Bellarine Peninsula Victoria..
+He has held five exhibitions at the International Cricket Hall of Fame in Bowral, St Kilda Victoria, Kiama NSW, Bulli NSW and Perth in Western Australia and Warooka in the Southern Yorke Peninsula South Australia.
+He will soon host exhibitions in Rainbow Central Victoria, Robertson NSW and Geelong in Victoria.

 Willo has been featured on the ABC 7:30 Report on two occasions, Small Biz Secrets on SBS Australia, Channel 10 Win News and numerous ABC Radio interviews in the Illawarra, Sydney and Perth.
 He has been interviewed and featured in many local media outlets including Highlife Magazine and live reports at his showings on ABC Illawarra Radio with Nick Rheinberger.
 A two month long display at the International Cricket Hall of Fame in Bowral and the Bowral Bookstore witnessed people coming from all over Australia to see the bats first hand in their window display.

 Not only has Will rallied together a massive community throughout Australia, he has created more awareness about the ability in the disability, the need for communities to come together to integrate and support those living with differences and, he has combined our love of cricket and art into amazing exhibitions.

-Willo Cricket Bats are currently selling the bats direct from the International Cricket Hall of Fame in Bowral, The City of Perth Surf Life Saving Club Perth and soon at Ellis House in Bayswater Perth.
+Willo Cricket Bats are currently selling direct from the International Cricket Hall of Fame in Bowral, The City of Perth Surf Life Saving Club Perth and soon at Ellis House in Bayswater Perth.

 Will has engaged with the local mens shed in Bowral and schools to help with the sanding of the bats and he has refurbished an old red rattler train as a studio and gallery in Bowral.